Portsdown Tunnels

 Although this site is primarily concerned with underground Portsdown, it also includes above ground sites and events which have tended to be overlooked in the past, or which are poorly documented.

 This is a one man show, I - Bob Hunt - do the lot, from research to web authoring.
 The site's annual budget is £0.00 (pounds sterling - (€0)).
-I am now semi-retired but continue working for the Ministry of Defence, teaching mathematics and computing to the Royal Navy.
-I live in Paulsgrove on the southern slopes of Portsdown, Portsmouth, UK. more details
+I am now retired, and live in Paulsgrove on the southern slopes of Portsdown, Portsmouth, UK. more details

 Information sources